 The OOB Client then connected to the OOB Server on myserver via port 8888, logged you in with LogonUser/LogonAuth values and finally connected via ODBC to the remote data source 'mysystemdsn'.

-SQL Server and informational diagnostics reported the language as "us_english" and the database as "pubs", not all databases will return informational messages on the connection.
+Although in this example the DSN pointed to Microsoft SQL Server and informational diagnostics reported the language as "us\english" and the database as "pubs", not all databases will return informational messages on the connection.